Worst of Las Vegas

 Worst Gaming: Venetian

-The Venetian's gaming sucks in just so many ways:
+The Venetian's gaming is the worst in just so many ways:

 - In the Wizard of Odds' slot survey, had the very worst slot returns of any Vegas casino.

 - Infamous for introducing the worst roulette game in the world, Triple-Zero Roulette...